 It is important to uncover the reason why.
 Obviously someone, or maybe many people, have the wrong assumption that needs to be addressed.
 See sample report on one question below:

 Shocking varying results

-Watch two-minute video clip on how important it is to train your employees to put the bounce in their Customer's step.
+Watch this two-minute video clip.
+Learn how important it is to train your employees to put the bounce in their Customer’s step.

 Online Customer eXperience (CX) training for executives is a few clicks away.
-The fastest growing C- level position in recent years is the CXE - Customer eXperience Executive, and only the CXEA provides the education to turn you into an expert CX leader at your company.
-Next coursework begins this April.
+The fastest-growing C- level position in recent years is the CXE – Customer eXperience Executive, and only the CXEA provides the education to turn you into an expert CX leader at your company.
+The next coursework begins this April.
 SAVE $500 TODAY!